Myanmar Landslide Kills 34, Many More Feared Missing - UrduPoint

 "We found 34 dead, and the search for dead bodies is still ongoing," local administrator Myo Min Tun told AFP.

+Myanmar is battered annually by a monsoon season which strikes countries across Southeast Asia, leaving tens of thousands displaced from flooded homes and setting off deadly landslides.

-Aerial pictures showed broken remnants of rooftops and other debris from the houses strewn next to trucks knocked over by the force of the mudslide.
+Aerial pictures of Ye Pyar Kone village showed shattered remnants of rooftops and other debris from the houses strewn next to trucks knocked over by the force of the onslaught.

 Htay Htay Win, 32, told AFP that two of her daughters and five other relatives had still not been found.